RD-MISHRA/myFitness/README.md

 ## Running Tests
+## Make sute that you are in myFitness dir
 To run tests, run the following command

 ```bash
   ng test